Our Phones and Our Hearts #

 ---|---|---|

-Constant Connection | Stay in touch with loved ones | Shallow relationships, neglect of in-person fellowship |
+Constant Connection | Stay in touch with loved ones | Shallow relationships, neglect of true fellowship |

-Instant Information | Learn, grow, and stay informed | Overload, confusion, and misinformation |
+Instant Information | Learn, grow, stay informed | Overload, confusion, misinformation |

 Entertainment on Demand | Healthy relaxation | Addiction, distraction from priorities |

-Productivity Tools | Organisation, reminders | Reliance that weakens memory and discipline |
+Productivity Tools | Organisation and reminders | Reliance that weakens memory and discipline |

-a) The Eyes and the Heart #
+The Eyes and the Heart #

 Matthew 6:22–23 (AMP)